-Business or Professional Office: A business establishment, which does not offer a product or merchandise for sale to the public, but instead offers a professional service to the public.
-However, General or Personal Service Establishments are not included in the definition of Business or Professional Offices.
+Business or Professional Office: A business establishment, which does not offer a product or merchandise for sale to the public but, offers a professional service to the public.
+However, general or personal service establishments are not to be included in the definition of business offices.